 It is widely thought that working from home reduces productivity because of possible distractions, such as TV, kids, errands etc. However, let’s not forget that distractions exist in the workplace as well.
 Workplace politics, water cooler gossip, and conflicts with other employees can get in the way of work.
 Yes, your employee might be sitting at their desk, staring at their computer screen, but are they really hard at work?

 Plus, because they are allowed to work in an environment that they’ve created for themselves, their stress levels tend to be lower.
 You end up with happier employees who are more likely to stay loyal to your company.
-In fact, remote workers are 50 percent less likely to quit their jobs, compared to in-house workers.
+In fact, remote workers are 50% less likely to quit their jobs, compared to in-house workers.

 As mentioned earlier, remote employees can create an environment that is most conducive to their style of working.
 For in-house employees, this responsibility falls on the employer’s shoulders.
 You have to make sure that your employees are comfortable in the workplace so they can be more efficient.
 This you will have to pay for air conditioning and heating, a sufficient supply of water and coffee, comfortable office chairs, and working computers.
 Not to mention the cost of renting the work space itself.